Spend your fall, winter, or spring in Morocco: Is Morocco a good snowbird location?

 There are enough shopping options in Morocco, in large cities, you will find many bigger and smaller shops that offer all products including international brands and big supermarkets.
 Also, the famous Moroccan Medinas (markets) are worth a visit.
 You will find everything from food to carpets.
 It is expected that you discuss the price, but expect to pay more than a local.
 In smaller and more remote towns you will find much smaller shops.

-Your day to day shopping can be done at supermarkets, in small towns you will find small shops that sell everything you need.
+You can do your daily shopping at supermarkets.
+In small towns, you will find small shops that sell everything you need.
 Except for the stores that are targeting tourists, most will be open in the winter period.
 Restaurants and small places beside the road are popular locations to enjoy all of the traditional dishes, as well as some popular home meals.

 Transport

-Snowbirds can get to Morocco through the international airports or by sea from Spain.
-There are also many domestic flights run by the national airline; Royal Air Morocco (RAM), and depending on the season there are many low cost airlines with flights as well.
+Snowbirds can get to Morocco through international airports or by sea from Spain.
+There are also many domestic flights run by the national airline, Royal Air Morocco (RAM), and depending on the season, many low-cost airlines also have flights.
 There are 18 airports spread across Morocco.

 Public transportation in Morocco has many options to meet your needs.
 Once in Morocco, getting around town or between towns is generally easy.
-There are plenty of buses and they are one of the most frequented means of transportation and they are inexpensive.
+There are plenty of buses, which are among the most frequented means of transportation and inexpensive.
 There's also a tram across town.
 A working rail network links the entire country conveniently.

 Taxis are also available in Morocco.
 You could get one by contacting a company or simply getting one off the street.
 Car rentals are also an option in Morocco.
-They can make moving around be a lot faster, and convenient.
-Fares are usually regulated and some vehicles have meters.
+They can make moving around much faster and more convenient.
+Fares are usually regulated, and some vehicles have meters.
 Road signs are in Arabic and French, so it is helpful to learn to read the basic stuff in either language or have a guide.

 Health

 The quality of healthcare the system varies across locations.
-The general hospitals are not always in good shape due to lack of funding, and visitors are advised to visit them for minor issues only.
-Private facilities offer a better quality of healthcare and are found in most larger cities or towns.
-You may have often to pay in cash for any medical treatment in Morocco.
+The general hospitals are not always in good shape due to a lack of funding, and visitors are advised to visit them for minor issues only.
+Private facilities offer better healthcare quality and are found in most larger cities or towns.
+You may often have to pay in cash for any medical treatment in Morocco.
 Check with your health insurance provider before your travel.
-However, Healthcare practitioners in Morocco are very professional and most communicate in French, Arabic, and some in English.
+However, healthcare practitioners in Morocco are very professional; most communicate in French and Arabic, and some in English.

 Accommodation